patbied/SmartEnroll-Requirements/README.md

 - Development using Ruby on Rails.

-- Coding and quality standards set by MicroBase, Inc.
+- Coding and quality standards.

 - UI/UX design based on modern web design principles.